Co-Signing a Loan; Beware of the Legal Pitfalls and Dangers in a NJ Loan Contract

 If you’re asked to cosign a loan in New Jersey, think about it… twice, or more.

 The cosigner of a loan agrees to be responsible for the loan’s repayment if the borrower defaults on the payments.
-With most cosigned loans, the lender can request payment from the cosigner at any time, whether or not the debtor is actually in default on the loan.
+With most cosigned loans, the lender can request payment from the cosigner at any time, whether the debtor is in default on the loan.
 Did you know that?

 A cosigner will in most cases also be responsible for any late charges, penalties and legal fees associated with a default.
 The lender in NJ can: